pengqiannan/Modeling-bacterial-interactions/data/README.md

 # data

+The model files in mat format can be found in  Modeling-bacterial-interactions/data/ModelInMatFormat.

-The model files in mat format and sbml format can be found in Modeling-bacterial-interactions/data.
+The model files in sbml format can be found in Modeling-bacterial-interactions/data/ModelInSBMLFormat.

-The memote evaluation files can be found in Modeling-bacterial-interactions/data.
+The memote evaluation files can be found in Modeling-bacterial-interactions/data/MemoteEvaluationFiles.